Improving Your WordPress SEO

 Note - This class is designed for people who manage a self-hosted WordPress website and are familiar with general WordPress concepts such as posts, pages, categories, and media.
 If you do not have a WordPress site or are just getting started using WordPress, we recommend you take WordPress for Beginners before this class.

-In this unique 2-afternoon, 6-hour workshop you'll learn by doing and leave the workshop having started the process of search engine optimizing your WordPress-powered website or blog.
+In this unique 2-afternoon (or evening), 6-hour workshop you'll learn by doing and leave the workshop having started the process of search engine optimizing your WordPress-powered website or blog.
 Along the way you'll learn how to use SEO plugins to optimize your WordPress site's post and page content and maximize your content's visibility on the web.